ivanlewin/musicAnywhere/README.md

 # musicAnywhere

-This is the source code for a [musicAnywhere](), a [chrome extension](https://support.google.com/chrome_webstore/answer/2664769) tool to connect music streaming and lyrics with one another.
+This is the source code for **musicAnywhere** (), a [chrome extension](https://support.google.com/chrome_webstore/answer/2664769) to connect music streaming and lyrics with one another.

 ### Primary features